marlhakizi/YoutubeVids/README.md

+`YoutubeVids` 2.0  is a Flask Microservice containerized in Docker.
+-It takes in a word and returns the most relevant videos on a web application.
-`YoutubeVids` is a Flask Microservice that takes in a youtube channel id and returns the most viewed video from the channel including: `likecounts`, `viewcounts`, `commentcounts`, and `published date`.
+-It can also take in a channel id and returns the most viewed video from the channel including: `likecounts`, `viewcounts`, `commentcounts`, and `published date`.

 This Microservice was built using: